Naming Conventions

 Examples:

-- Utilities including logging support
+employees_api- API for the employee tablelogging_up- Utilities including logging support

 Primary Key Constraint

-Table name or table abbreviation followed by the suffix _pk
+Table name or table abbreviation followed by the suffix _pk.

 Examples: